bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

-We have now successfully created a new Tenant and private-network using the APIC API.
+We have now successfully created a new tenant and private-network using the APIC API.
 In the next module explore these API calls in greater detail.